avr-aics-riken/SURFACE/README.md

 ## Performance notes

-We highly encourage to use `jemalloc` (http://www.canonware.com/jemalloc/) for better OpenMP multhreading rendering performance.
+We highly encourage to use `jemalloc` (http://www.canonware.com/jemalloc/) for better multhreaded rendering performance.
 `jemalloc` can be used as an dll replacing method(`LD_PRELOAD`).

     $ export LD_PRELOAD=/path/to/libjemalloc.so